Floating Rice Bottle – SICK Science

 Although this effect is presented with modern containers like plastic soda bottles, the original magic trick dates back thousands of years.
 The magician shows everybody two identical bottles of rice and two chopsticks.
 When the performer plunges a chopstick into the bottle of rice and lifts, the rice and bottle seem so light that they float upwards as the chopstick is raised.
 But, when a spectator is invited to do the same thing with the other bottle of rice and chopstick, it refuses to rise.
-Nothing changes when the performer and spectator exchange chopsticks the performers bottle rises while the spectators does not.
-The secret isn't
+Nothing changes when the performer and spectator exchange chopsticks – the performer’s bottle rises while the spectator’s does not.

 - Two identical plastic soda bottles with lids

-- Dry, uncooked rice (You'll need enough to fill both bottles.
+- Dry, uncooked rice (You will need enough to fill both bottles.
 Regular rice works better than the instant type.)

 - Two chopsticks

 - Get everything you need and additional Table Tricks with the "After Dinner Science" kit.